dpieterse/match2SSO/README.md

     5. Creates symbolic links in the run directory to the used databases and the observatory codes list.
     6. Run the matching per detection catalogue:<br/>
           a.
 Converts the detection catalogue into an MPC-formatted text file.
           <br/>b.
-Runs astcheck on that file, to find matches between the detections and known solar system objects.
+Runs astcheck on the central coordinates of the observation, to make predictions on the known solar system objects in the FOV.
           <br/>c.
+Makes a prediction catalogue of the known solar system objects in the FOV during the observation.
+          <br/>d.
+Runs astcheck on the MPC-formatted text file, to find matches between the detections and known solar system objects.
+          <br/>e.
 Makes an SSO catalogue containing the matches.
-          <br/>d.
+          <br/>f.
 Makes an MPC submission file of the matches.<br/>
     7. [_Optional_] Removes the run directory, including files in it (SOF-formatted known objects database, symbolic links, MPC-formatted detection file, astcheck output text file).
 Also removes the integrated asteroid database.